cdcabrera/apidoc-mock/README.md

 ### More examples, and custom responses

+Apidoc Mock adds in a few different custom flags to help you identify or demonstrate API responses
+- @apiMock {Random|RandomResponse} - pull a random response from either success or error examples
+- @apiMock {RandomSuccess} - pull a random success from success examples
+- @apiMock {RandomError} - pull a random error from error examples
+- @apiMock {ForceStatus} [HTTP STATUS] - force a specific http status
+- @apiMock {DelayResponse} [MILLISECONDS] - force (in milliseconds) a delayed response

 1. Get random responses from both `success` and  `error` examples with the `@apiMock {RandomResponse}` annotation
     ```js
       /**